 What you'll need:3/4 cup white glue1/2 cup water1 teaspoon cold cream (such as Pond's)1 teaspoon glycerin1 cup cornstarch, plus additional for dusting your hands Assemble all your ingredients before you begin.
 If possible, use an old saucepan and spoon for this process.
 Begin by mixing the white glue, water, cold cream, and glycerin in a saucepan.
 Jennys Faux Corner 3 - StumbleUpon.
 How to Make Beautiful Beads From Recycled Newspaper - A Storybook Life - StumbleUpon.
 I love finding ways to turn everyday common items, which would otherwise go into the garbage, into beautiful items that everyone can enjoy!

 So… when I came across a gal who was making beautiful beads from recycled newspaper, I had to share the idea with you!
 When I saw Helen’s beautiful beads, I asked her if she would mind sharing how she made them.
 After hearing from her, I realized that the methods used for these beads, were the exact same methods that I have used for several different projects including; costumes, handcrafted paper, and sculpted home decor items.
 I think what I love about her beads though… is the natural earthy look that they have.
+Please click on the pictures & visit Helen at her Flickr space!
 What better way to pamper yourself than to make something so beautiful that costs nearly NOTHING!
 Perhaps you could also earn some extra money by making a nice little business out of your beautiful new creations!

 Barbaras Scrappy Swirls.